-We have now sent out notices to all known dog owners for the re-registration of their furry friends.
-You have until 31 July to pay this and everyone who pays by the due date will go in the draw to win a Pooch Pack!
+Notices are being sent to all known dog owners for the re-registration of their furry friends.
+You have until 31 July 2020 to pay this and everyone who pays by the due date will go in the draw to win a Pooch Pack!

 - Replacement tags - $3.50 each